NextronSystems/asgard-manual/usage/appendix.rst

 Introduction
 ^^^^^^^^^^^^

-Starting with macOS BIG SUR (v11.0), Apple requires software developers to notarize applications.
+Starting with macOS Big Sur (v11.0), Apple requires software developers to notarize applications.

-Due to the nature of the asgard2-agent installer, which is generated on installation time, making it unique for each new installation, it's currently not possible to notarize the same.
+Due to the nature of the ``asgard2-agent`` installer, which is generated on installation time, thus making it unique for each new installation, it's currently not possible to notarize the installer.

-This document aims to describe possible workarounds intending to be a reference for IT Administrators or IT packaging teams to bypass Apple verifications and install the personalized asgard2-agents on their macOS BIG Sur workstations.
+This document aims to describe possible workarounds intended to be a reference for IT Administrators or IT packaging teams to bypass Apple verifications and install the personalized asgard2-agents on their macOS Big Sur workstations.

 Considerations
 ^^^^^^^^^^^^^^

 Executing any of the workarounds described in this document puts your system at risk for a short period of time.
-This document will deactivate global security mechanisms of the operating system intended to protect the integrity of the system.
+This document will deactivate global security mechanisms of the operating system, which intended to protect the integrity of the system.

 Please always keep in mind to check your systems after performing any of